 Difference between Electrical Conductor, Semiconductor, and Insulator

 Why would electrical engineers or electricians be interested in conductors and insulators?
 Because different types of materials are used for manufacturing electrical products and equipment.
 Any material in real life can have different electrical properties and characteristics.
 That can be used appropriately for better utilization in the electrical engineering field.
-But electrically a material can be classified as either a conductor, semiconductor, or insulator.
+But electrically, a material can be classified as either a conductor, a semiconductor, or an insulator.

-The property which makes a material insulator, conductor, or semiconductor is electrical resistivity.
-Electrical resistivity is the measure of how difficult a material passes a current.
-Which depends upon the availability of free electronics or ions.
-The more free electrons/ions available in a body the more it will be a conductor and fewer electrons/ions mean an insulator.
+The property that makes a material an insulator, conductor, or semiconductor is electrical resistivity.
+Electrical resistivity is the measure of how difficult a material is for a current.
+Which depends upon the availability of free electrons or ions.
+The more free electrons/ions available in a body, the more it will be a conductor, and fewer electrons/ions mean an insulator.

 What are Conductors, semiconductors, and insulators?